 The school communicates with parents through notices, telephone calls, reports, conferences, and emails.
 Children in grades JK-4 will bring home a communication folder every day.
-This will contain homework assignments and any communication to you from the staff or faculty.
-Please review the contents of the folder and send it back to school the next day.
-Any written communication for your child's teacher, the office, or an Administrator should also be sent to school in the communication folder.
+This will contain homework assignments and any communication to the parent from the staff or faculty.
+The contents of the folder should be reviewed and sent back to school the next day.
+Any written communication for the child's teacher, the office, or an Administrator should also be sent to school in the communication folder.